neuroinformatics-unit/software-skills/docs/source/courses/image-analysis-python.md

 # Image Analysis in Python

 ## Overview
-This half day course will introduce the use of Python packages to analyse and visualise image data common to neuroscience.
+This half-day course will introduce the use of Python packages to analyse and visualise image data common to neuroscience.

 ## Course Summary: